MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Exercise 1 result

-In exercise 1, you provisioned Azure compute resources necessary to support highly available SAP HANA deployments.
+In exercise 1, you provisioned Azure compute, storage and network resources necessary to support highly available SAP HANA deployments.
+Furthermore, you deployed Azure Bastion to securely connect to your SUSE Linux Azure VMs.

 ## Exercise 2: Configure operating system of Azure Virtual Machines running Linux to support a highly available SAP HANA installation